 Similar variations in scrutiny have been the object of closer research abroad, for example in U.S., U.K. and German legal doctrine.
 In many other jurisdictions, it remains a remarkably under-researched phenomenon.
 Belgian legal doctrine has hypothesised that variations are present in the case law of the BeCC, but further research into that question is warranted.

-The purpose of this research project is to clarify the criterion of “apparent unreasonablenesss”.
-It relies on a comparative legal study of judicial scrutiny in the USA, UK, Germany and France, as well as on a comprehensive qualitative analysis of the case-law of the BeCC.
+The purpose of this research project is to map intensity of review of the BeCC.
+It also aims to clarify the reasons for discovered variations.
+For conceptual purposes, the first phase of the project relies on a comparative legal study of judicial scrutiny in the USA, UK and Germany.
+The second and empirical part concerns a qualitative content analysis of the case-law of the BeCC.